greenbone/gsa/.github/ISSUE_TEMPLATE.md

 ### Steps to reproduce

 <!--
-  How would you describe your issue to someone who doesn’t know GSA.
+  How would you describe your issue to someone who doesn’t know GSA?
   Try to write a sequence of steps that anybody can repeat to see the issue.
 -->